 On the previous post, I talk about overcoming the fear of rejection.
 But overcoming your fear doesn’t mean that there won’t be any rejection and it also doesn’t mean you won’t feel hurt when you get rejected.

 Rejection is part of life.

 Like it or not, there will be rejection.
 Instead of avoiding it, why not learn how to deal with rejection and accept it?
 Managing rejection is part of growth.
-Plus, it might be good thing after all.
+Plus, it might be a good thing after all.

-Why Rejection Is Good for You?
+Why Is Rejection Good for You?

 Last year, when I recovered from depression, I was looking for a job but I was aimless.
-I applied for numerous jobs — counsellor, data analyst, librarian, curriculum designer etc and I didn’t know what I wanted to do for a living.
+I applied for numerous jobs — counselor, data analyst, librarian, curriculum designer etc and I didn’t know what I wanted to do for a living.
 The only thing I knew is I didn’t want to go back and be an accountant or an animator.